Nursing Interview Questions

-Careful.
+Expect that this kind of question will be asked and of course you should be careful on how you answer this.
 This is a trick question.
 Don’t talk badly about a patient or their family and don’t get emotional.
 If you did anything wrong, admit it.
+Be honest about your answers.
 What was the incident?
 What did you do wrong?
 How did you learn from it?
 Was the outcome positive?

 - Describe a time when a patient or their family was especially happy with your performance.